 The potential impact of these cyber-attacks is huge, as criminals use stolen credentials to carry out further – more damaging – impersonation campaigns.

-While Microsoft does provide security for Office 365, it is simply not enough on its own.
+While Microsoft does provide security for Microsoft 365, it is simply not enough on its own.

 Layers of algorithmic analysis, threat intelligence and executive namechecking will help mitigate social engineering attacks like BEC, while multi-factor authentication is required to prevent ATO attempts from succeeding.